ansht3/ge-ai-spr24/README.md

 We will go ahead and implement this in future iterations of this project.

 ## 🫂 Acknowledgements
-- Thank you Shaopeng Liu @ GE Aerospace for meeting with us to go over our work throughout the semester!
+- Thank you Shaopeng Liu @ GE Research for meeting with us to go over our work throughout the semester!